1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 • Samples :

 04. When Thugz Cry (Fragile Sample) feat.
-Nancy Fletcher / Johnny J
+Nanci Fletcher / Johnny J

 • 1996/02/01.
 Remixed in Until The End of Time (2001).
 This version doesn't have the speach dissing Nas at the end.
-The voice take is also different from the Makaveli version (in the third verse he says "triggery" instead of "misery").
-This is second time 2Pac tries to use this Sting sample (after "Black Cotton").
-He will re-record the song in July for Makaveli album (cf. Makaveli sessions).
+The voice take sounds also different from the second version produced in July for Makaveli album (cf. Makaveli sessions).
+In the third verse he says "triggery" instead of "misery".
+This is second time 2Pac tries to use this Sting sample (after "Black Cotton", cf. Ghetto Gospel).

 • Samples :

 • 1996/03/25.
 Released in Until The End of Time (2001) without major changes.
-2Pac says something to Big Syke about his recent signature to another label in the introduction of this take of the song ("Yo, Syke, do I need clearance from your record company to use your name or shit?").
+2Pac says something to Big Syke about his recent signature to another label in the introduction of this take of the song ("Yo, Syke, do I need clearance from your record company to use your name or shit ?").
 It means the 25th of March could be the exact date Syke signed on another label (T.N.T.
 Records, the label of 2Pac for his first two albums).
+But it didn't mark the end of their collaboration.
+It seems something else occurs to end up their friendship.
 The song will reappear in Outlawz Immortalz LP tracklists.

 06. Unconditional Love feat.
-Eboni Foster (chorus) / Johnny J
+Nanci Fletcher (chorus) / Johnny J

-• 1996/02/01.
-Released in Greatest Hits (1998).
+• 1996/02/01 - 26 (final mix).
+Released in Greatest Hits (1998) in a very close mix.
 Slightly shorter than the rough mix.
-The song was part of 2Pac's new solo project on 4 of the 5 available tracklists from February to mid April, so it clearly means that the song was in NO WAY a reference track for MC Hammer but a solo track very appreciated by 2Pac.
-Like written down in "All New Heat" tracklist, the song was probably sold to him in mid April (the time of the "100% Black Gold" tracklist, after the recording of "Made Niggaz"), more than two months after having been recorded.
+The song was part of 2Pac's new solo project on 4 of the 5 available tracklists of 2Pac solo album from February to mid April, so it clearly means the song was in NO WAY a reference track for MC Hammer but a solo track very appreciated by 2Pac.
+Like written down in "All New Heat" tracklist, the song was sold - or eventually given - to Hammer in mid/late April (around the time of "100% Black Gold" tracklist, after the recording of "Made Niggaz"), more than two months after having been recorded.
 It is clear that after he sold the song, the album totally fell down.
-It was the first stone of it, the first record.
+It was the main stone of it.
 What really happened ?
 Was it a generous gift to a friend ?
 Did Suge asked 2Pac to sell the song to Hammer ?
 Was 2Pac in search for money in the perspective of the justice troubles yet to come ?
-After that selling, it seems like he and Hammer didn't work together again...
+After that selling, Hammer and him didn't work together again...

 • Samples :